 Any film that makes mention of the Astrodome must show up on this list.
 And "Friday Night Lights" was a startlingly good movie at that.
 This movie focuses on the football team, the coach, and the adults who define themselves around their relationship to the sport.
 The scene where Boobie Miles starts screaming in the car when he realizes the bleakness of his own future sheds light on the stress of becoming a sports star.

 06 of 10

-Apparently, the Melvin P. Thorpe character was based on one of Houston's most beloved reporters, Marvin Zindler.
-Add to that the fact that this movie has inspired countless spin-offs/parodies/imitations (The Best Little Hair House in Texas is my personal favorite), and you've got yourself a bonafide cult classic.
+This flashback film features Dolly Parton and Burt Reynolds in their prime.
+And, apparently, the Melvin P. Thorpe's character (played by Dom DeLuise) was based on one of Houston's most beloved reporters, Marvin Zindler.
+Add to that the fact that this movie has inspired countless spin-offs, parodies, and imitations and you've got yourself a bonafide cult classic.

 07 of 10